baig97/baig97/README.md

     </table>
     <figcaption style="text-align: center"><em>Figure 2.7.1: Crowd proximity detection with heatmap</em></figcaption>
 </figure>
+The application can be used in assistive equipment for the visually impaired people.

 ## 2.8.
 Human Body Part Segmentation
+This is a demonstration project that uses semantic segmentation to segment human body parts.
 <figure style="text-align: center">
     <table>
         <tr>